Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 Ignoring visualization development

 Tactical strength and opening knowledge plateau without strong board visualization.
 Players who can't hold 4 to 5 ply accurately will keep missing combinations they "calculated."
-Dedicated visualization training is the bottleneck most AI-focused programs skip entirely.
+Dedicated visualization training is the bottleneck most AI-focused programs skip entirely; the DarkSquares chess visualization training path is built precisely to fix that bottleneck.

 - Use AI to identify specific weakness patterns, then target them systematically for three-week blocks.